 There are dozens of basement waterproofing companies that sell and install basement waterproofing systems.
 They call their systems all different names which can be very confusing.
 The last thing many of these basement waterproofing companies want you to think is that what they do is simple or common, so they come up with patented names and fancy presentations.

-The truth is, there are only three places you can get basement water leaks and they are: basement walls, basement floor and the seam where the floor meets the walls.
+The truth is, there are only three places you can get basement water leaks; Basement walls, basement floor, and the seam where the floor meets the walls.

-There are only two types of water that can give you basement water leaks and they are surface water and ground water.
+And there are only two types of water that can give you basement water leaks; surface water and ground water.